spathan1985/WisconsinBreastCancerDataProject/DataAnalysis/README.md

-* Download the data and load it in Python
+* Download the data using Python
+* Load dataset into python using pandas library
-* Impute missing values
+* Impute missing values using mean imputation techniques
-* Plot basic graphs
+* Plot histograms using matplotlib
 * Compute description of data